utdata/thcic-pudf/README.md

 ### Exports

-A series of aggreated datathat may prove useful will eventually make it to the `exports/` folder:
+A series of aggregated data that may prove useful.
+In the `exports/` folder:

 - ahrq_pcsec_rate_hosp_yr: Grouped by PROVIDER_NAME and UR.
 Aggregations are NPCSEC_CNT (Count not primary Cesarean), PCSEC_CNT (Count primary Cesarean), TOTAL, PCRATE (Primary Cesarean rate).
 - lf_epi_rate_hosp_yr: Grouped by YR, PROVIDER NAME.
 Aggregations are EPIF (Count Epi False), EPIT (Count Epi True), TOTAL (Count of all vaginal deliveries), EPIRATE.